o-k-a-y/Angular/README.md

 Directory containing assignments from the course to demonstrate understanding of different concepts.

 ## FirstApp
-Literally the most basic Angular application.
+Literally the most basic Angular application with just the app component.

 ## BootstrapAndComponentExample
 Example showing adding bootstrap.css to the styles in the configuration schema in angular.json.